2021 UEFA Champions League final: Summary

-Neither side made any lineup changes during the interval.
+Neither side made any line-up changes during the interval.
 Manchester City dominated the early stages of the second half.
 Twelve minutes into the half, Rüdiger was booked for a foul on City's Kevin De Bruyne, who was injured in the challenge, leaving the pitch due to the new concussion protocol, in tears, to be replaced by Gabriel Jesus.
 Two minutes later, Manchester City appealed for a penalty when the ball struck James on the arm in his own penalty area, but the VAR review decided against a foul, noting that the ball deflecting off James' chest first.
 In the 64th minute, Bernardo Silva was replaced by Fernandinho for Manchester City before Christian Pulisic came on for Werner for Chelsea.

-With 21 minutes remaining, City pressed for an equalizer.
+With 21 minutes remaining, City pressed for an equaliser.
 Mahrez's cross to Gündoğan was cleared by César Azpilicueta.
 Four minutes later, Pulisic flicked the ball to Havertz, who passed it back to Pulisic, but his attempted shot rolled just past the City goalpost.
 In the 75th minute, Sterling passed to Jesus, but the ball was cleared by Chilwell.
-Manchester City made their third substitution when Sergio Agüero came on for Sterling.
+Manchester City made their third substitution when Sergio Agüero, the club's highest goalscorer of all time playing his last ever game, came on for Sterling.
 Mateo Kovačić was brought on for Chelsea to replace Mount in the 80th minute, and five minutes later, Agüero attempted to find Foden with a lofted cross to the far post, but the ball was easily caught by Édouard Mendy in the Chelsea goal.
 A minute later, Walker played a cross-field out-swinging pass that narrowly missed both Agüero and Foden.

 Two minutes from the end of the match, Jesus was booked for a foul on Havertz before Christensen made a block to maintain his side's lead.
 At the end of regular time, the fourth official displayed that a minimum of seven minutes of stoppage would be played.
 In the final minute, Mahrez's half-volley from the edge of the Chelsea penalty area went just over the crossbar, and the match was brought to an end with Chelsea winning 1–0.